 The presentation should give background information of the case chosen and explain the strategic management process of the case.
 For this purpose students are required to research the case and use different types of data (quantitative and qualitative data) as evidence.
 This should be supported by theoretical concepts and frameworks.
-The group should then present their own interpretation of the strategic management process and how they would have approached the situation in order to minimise or avoid detrimental consequences for the company, environment or society.
+The student should then present their own interpretation of the strategic management process and how they would have approached the situation in order to minimise or avoid detrimental consequences for the company, environment or society.

 The presentation should be supported by references and submitted electronically before the presentation has taken place.
-Students can choose any presentation format, e.g. power point, prezi, posters.
-All presentations will be recorded for moderation purposes.
-The presentations assess learning outcome two and three.
-Students should be able to communicate strategic decisions and make strategic decisions based on different types of data.
+Students may choose any presentation format, e.g. power point, prezi, posters, and it can be narrated/voiced over in PowerPoint.
+It must last no longer than 10 minutes.

+The presentation assesses learning outcomes two and three:

+- · communicate strategic arguments and decisions - make strategic decisions based on analysis of quantitative and qualitative data